China imposes curbs on drone exports, citing Ukraine and concern about military use

 BEIJING (AP) — China imposed restrictions Monday on exports of long-range civilian drones, citing Russia's war in Ukraine and concern that drones might be converted to military use.

 Export controls will take effect Tuesday to prevent use of drones for “non-peaceful purposes,” the Ministry of Commerce said in a statement.
-It said exports still will be allowed but didn’t say what restrictions would apply.
+It said some drone exports still will be allowed.

 China is a leading developer and exporter of drones.
 DJI Technology Co., one of the global industry's top competitors, announced in April 2022 it was pulling out of Russia and Ukraine to prevent its drones from being used in combat.